File verification: File formats

 A checksum file is a small file that contains the checksums of other files.

 There are a few well-known checksum file formats.

 Several utilities, such as md5deep, can use such checksum files to automatically verify an entire directory of files in one operation.

 The particular hash algorithm used is often indicated by the file extension of the checksum file.

 The ".sha1" file extension indicates a checksum file containing 160-bit SHA-1 hashes in sha1sum format.

 The ".md5" file extension, or a file named "MD5SUMS", indicates a checksum file containing 128-bit MD5 hashes in md5sum format.

 The ".sfv" file extension indicates a checksum file containing 32-bit CRC32 checksums in simple file verification format.

 The "crc.list" file indicates a checksum file containing 32-bit CRC checksums in brik format.

-As of 2012, best practice recommendations is to use SHA-2 or SHA-3 to generate new file integrity digests;

-and to accept MD5 and SHA1 digests for backward compatibility if stronger digests are not available.
+As of 2012, best practice recommendations is to use SHA-2 or SHA-3 to generate new file integrity digests; and to accept MD5 and SHA-1 digests for backward compatibility if stronger digests are not available.

-The theoretically weaker SHA1, the weaker MD5, or much weaker CRC were previously commonly used for file integrity checks.
+The theoretically weaker SHA-1, the weaker MD5, or much weaker CRC were previously commonly used for file integrity checks.